philc/book-notes/psychology/deep work - cal newport.md

 * Structure your deep thinking time
   * You can't just leverage an open mental landscape.
 Prepare beforehand to identify the important variables at play, and their values, so you have them at hand.
 Also define the "next-step questions" you need to answer.
-Finally, consolidate the answer you produced, plus rationale.
-* Suggested workout: memorize a deck of cards.
-It's a pure and hard mental exercise requiring concentration.

 ## Quit social media (chap 6)

 * "Networking tools fragment our attention."
 * The Craftsman Approach to Tool Selection: "identify the core factors that determine success and happiness in your professional and personal life.
-Adopt a tool only if its positive impacts on those factors substantially outweigh its negative impacts."
-Social media does not make the cut for most craftsmen.
+Adopt a tool only if its positive impacts on [your success and happiness] substantially outweigh its negative impacts."
+Social media does not make the cut for most people.
-* On the lack of Twitter usage by Michael Lewis and other writers: "Twitter doesn't support the 20 percent of activities that generate the bulk of the success in their writing careers.
-Even though in isolation this service might return some minor benefits, when their careers are viewed as a whole, they're likely more successful not using Twitter, and redirecting that time to more fruitful activities, than if they added it into their schedule as one more thing to manage."
 * Quid pro quo -- liking someone's post because they liked yours -- is why you can build an audience on social networks even if you've produced no compelling content worthy of an audience.
 But these audiences are shallow and worthless.
-* "Social networks can be fun, but in the scheme of your life and what you want to accomplish, they're a lightweight whimsy, one unimportant distraction among many threatening to derail you from something deeper."
 * Avoid bite-sized entertainment, like BuzzFeed, when standing in line.
 It's a cognitive crutch.
 "33 Dogs Winning at Everything."
 * Make how you spend your non-working 16 hours each day deliberate.
 Then you will fill it with